Eventing

 Click Show Project Details to open the Project Details interface.

 Populate the Project Information and Inspection Details fields with text that is relevant to your Inspection project.
-You can start review anytime; Additional Project Details can be filled in later.

-Only the Inspection Details column field titles are customizable, allowing you to rename these field titles to align with your project.
+Inspection Details column field titles are customizable, allowing you to rename these field titles to align with your project.

 Once you have your Project Details set, click OK to proceed to Event Log Setup.